Making popcorn in an air fryer is easy, fun, and gives extraordinary results. Microwaving is also another common and fastest way to make popcorn.

 It retains the food’s taste and lowers the chances of burning or overcooking them.

-For this reason, many people opt to use air fryers to make popcorn.
+That’s why many people opt to use air fryers to make popcorn.

 While it may not be the fastest way to get the job done, it’s an excellent option.

-Key Ingredients for Air Fryer Popcorn
+Critical Ingredients for Air Fryer Popcorn

 Here are the essential ingredients you need to make popcorn in an air fryer: